ivankristianto/wp-passkey/README.md

 ## Description

-This plugin allows you to set a passkey for your WordPress site.
-If the passkey is not set, the site will be locked down and only users with the passkey will be able to access the site.
+This plugin allows you to use passkeys to login to your WordPress site.
+You can create your passkey from your profile screen.
+Once you have created your passkey, you can use it to login to your WordPress site.
+You can still use your username and password to login to your site as fallback.

 ## Screenshots